 If you decide to hire a taxi, negotiate a pickup time so there will be no need to call when you have finished.
 Then, if it is convenient, the taxi can take you to the train station.

 The Monastery is open from 7.00 am to 7.00 pm.

 For information on taxis find out more here.

-Or we also recommend Enzo Belleri, firstname.lastname@example.org.
-We used a couple of different services during our stay in Cortona and found both to reasonable in price and reliable.
+Or I also recommend Enzo Belleri, firstname.lastname@example.org.
+We used a couple of different services during our stay in Cortona and found both to reasonably priced and reliable.